ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 Like target and library configuration, application configuration is optional; if it exists, it must be defined in an `mbed_app.json` file.
 Unlike library configuration, there can be a single `mbed_app.json` file in the source tree.

-There are quite a few similarities between configuration data in applications and libraries:
+There are similarities between configuration data in applications and libraries:

 - Applications define their configuration parameters in the `config` section of `mbed_app.json`, as explained [here](#defining-configuration-parameters).
 - Applications can specify target-dependent values in their `target_overrides` section, as described in the [library configuration paragraph](#configuration-data-in-libraries) (but see below for differences).
-- Applications can define macros that will be define at compile time by declaring them in `macros`.
+- Applications can define macros that will be defined at compile time by declaring them in `macros`.

 There are also a few differences:

 - Applications **can't** have a `name` key in `mbed_app.json`.
 The prefix for the configuration parameters defined in an application is always `app.`.
-- aApplications can also override library and target configurations, in addition to its own configuration, in its `target_overrides` section.
+- Applications can also override library and target configurations, in addition to its own configuration, in its `target_overrides` section.

 The last point above is important.
 The application can freely override the configuration of any of the libraries it depends on, as well as the configuration data in targets, so it has complete control over the configuration of the whole build.
 For an application called ``myapp`` that depends on ``mylib`` above, the configuration can look like this: